 While all Gentle Readers with eyes to see, ears to hear, and hands that love wood are welcome to share this hard-earned knowledge, it is intended primarily for our Beloved Customers, especially those who use chisels professionally to keep body and soul in close proximity.

-Your humble servant drafted this series of posts years ago, and has shared bits of it with Beloved Customers from time to time when requested, but the information has not always been well-received for a number of reasons.
+Your humble servant drafted this series of posts years ago, and has shared bits of it with friends and Beloved Customers from time to time when requested, but the information has not always been well-received for a number of reasons.

 This series of posts is equivalent to a graduate school course in chisels, something like “Mortise Chisels 701.”
 And just like a course in advanced differential equations, most Gentle Readers will never need it.
 But never let it be said that your humble servant didn’t do his best to improve both the skills and the tools of our Beloved Customers.

 Some History of the Mortise & Tenon Joint

 Mortise chisels are used for cutting rectangular holes in wood usually intended to accept tenons to form a structural connection called the “mortise and tenon joint” between pieces of wood.

 No one knows how long humans have been using the mortise and tenon joint, but it has certainly been longer than nails, and many thousands of years longer than screws, although modern humans with their lithium battery-powered, made in China, landfill-bound, multicolored plastic and rubber screwdrivers may find it difficult to imagine.
 So let’s begin the journey by briefly examining just two well-documented extant physical examples that may provide motivation for using this enduring joint.